KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ### MobilenetV2

 To use MobilenetV2 as backbone, I add 4 auxiliary convolution layers after the MobilenetV2.
-For object detection, 2 features maps from original layers of MobilenetV2 and 4 feature maps from added auxiliary layers (totally 6 feature maps) are used.
+For object detection, 2 features maps from original layers of MobilenetV2 and 4 feature maps from added auxiliary layers (totally 6 feature maps) are used in multibox detection.

 | Layer | Feature Size | Layer Type  |
 | :---: |   :---:      |  :---: |